 To qualify for disability benefits, your anxiety must be service-connected.
 This means that it either began during your time in the military, was caused by your service, or was worsened because of it.
 Importantly, you’ll need a formal diagnosis from a licensed medical professional to even begin your claim.
 The VA doesn’t base compensation on self-reported symptoms alone—your medical records and professional evaluations matter.

-Strong evidence is the foundation of any successful VA claim, and that starts with collecting the right documentation.
-First, gather all medical records that support your diagnosis and treatment history.
+Strong evidence is the foundation of any successful anxiety VA claim, and that starts with collecting the right documentation.
+First, gather all medical records that support your anxiety diagnosis and treatment history.
 These can come from VA hospitals, civilian providers, or both.
 If you received mental health support during service, your Service Treatment Records (STRs) may contain critical references to anxiety, stress, or related symptoms.

 You’ll also want to write a personal statement—in your own words—about how anxiety affects your daily life.
 Be honest.
 How does it affect your work?
 Your sleep?
 Your ability to leave the house or talk to people?
 This kind of narrative helps paint a fuller picture.